 Private sector employers that once offered workers traditional pensions, typically defined benefit plans, have been encouraging people to roll over their pensions into tax-advantaged plans like individual retirement accounts (IRA) and 401(k)s.
-If you’re considering such a move, it’s important to understand your options, the pros and cons of each option and the tax-related rules about such a move.
-Before you do anything, though, consider working with a financial advisor who can help you make the best choices.
+If you’re considering such a move, it’s important to understand your options, the pros and cons of each option and the tax rules related to such a move.
+Before you do anything, though, consider consulting a financial advisor about your questions.

 During the 1980s, 60% of private-sector companies offered their workers traditional pension plans, which were usually defined benefit plans.
 As the years have passed and employees stopped staying with the same company for life, the defined benefit plan is going the way of the dinosaur.
 Today, only 4% of private companies offer defined benefit plans.